-If the proportional valve is not reset the crane will operate without trigger input.
-This may result in unexpected motion of the crane, resulting in equipment damage or personal injury.
+The following procedure requires adjusting a safety valve.
+If the valve is not returned to the correct setting it may fail to hold a load, resulting in injury or death.
 If hydraulic power is lost while a load is suspended, the load may be lowered by decreasing the setting on the counterbalance valve.
 This should only be done in extreme cases.
 The valve must be reset and tested before the crane is returned to normal use.